aga87/restful-api-clients/README.md

 CORS middleware is used to set and enforce the **Cross-Origin Resource Sharing policy**.
 It ensures that only authorized (whitelisted) origins can access server resources.

+Additionally, Helmet middleware helps to secure the API by setting HTTP response headers that enhance security.

 ### API Documentation

 The API is self-discoverable thanks to the use of **HATEOAS**.
 HATEOAS provide links to related resources within the responses, allowing clients to easily navigate and discover the API's capabilities without requiring external documentation.